post detail page top

 C) Modular Post Railing Systems

-Think of balconies in buildings, glass & supporting system are equally important.
-The standard norms of the market allow distinguishing the glass types and the patterns.
+Think of balconies in buildings, glass & supporting systems are equally important.
+The standard norms of the market allow for distinguishing the glass types and the patterns.
 Similarly for the railings, important is the safety, maintenance and ease of installation.
-We have the seamless
+We have a seamless

 railing systems using channels or spigots, the point fixed railing systems using hollow or plate balustrades & the cable/rod supported balustrade balconies (Image 9).

-A cold rolled Stainless Steel grade not less than 304/316/316L/2205 is recommended, Wood,Coated Aluminum also considered as per requirement.
+A cold rolled Stainless Steel grade not less than 304/316/316L/2205 is recommended, Wood and coated Aluminium are also considered as per requirement.
 Talking of Installation, how do we make sure that the factory finish is maintained at the site?
-There are systems available which are plug and play type, totally modular and no chance of welding or grinding (Image 11).
+There are systems available that are plug-and-play type, totally modular and have no chance of welding or grinding (Image 11).

 wfm-mag-jan-sp-art-08